-For students on the BSc Honours programmes in the School of Biology who enter Honours before October 2023, Honours entry will automatically be granted if the four requisite 2000-level modules for the degree programme are passed (either at first sitting or at resit in the August reassessment diet).
+For students on the BSc Honours programmes in the School of Biology, Honours entry will automatically be granted if the four requisite 2000-level modules for the degree programme are passed (either at first sitting or at resit in the August reassessment diet).
 Students will only be permitted to trail a maximum of 20 Pre-Honours credits and one module into Honours.

-Entry to the Integrated Masters programmes in Biochemistry (MBiochem), Biology (MBiol) and Marine Biology (MMarBiol) will automatically be granted for students gaining an average grade of at least 15.0 across their requisite 2000-level Biology modules.
+Entry to the Integrated Masters programmes in Biochemistry (MBiochem), Biology (MBiol) and of at least 15.0 across their requisite 2000-level Biology modules.
 This average grade must be achieved at first sitting in the first enrolment in each module.